microsoft/ChakraCore-wiki/JavaScript-Runtime-(JSRT)-Overview.md

 Understanding how to host the JavaScript engine using the JSRT APIs depends on two key concepts: **runtimes** and **execution contexts**.

 A **runtime** represents a complete JavaScript execution environment.
-Each runtime that is created has its own isolated garbage collected heap and, by default, its own just-in-time (JIT) compiler thread and garbage collector (GC) thread.
+Each runtime that is created has its own isolated garbage-collected heap and, by default, its own just-in-time (JIT) compiler thread and garbage collector (GC) thread.
 An execution context represents a JavaScript environment that has its own JavaScript global object distinct from all other execution contexts.
 One runtime may contain multiple execution contexts, and in such cases, all the execution contexts share the JIT compiler and GC thread associated with the runtime.

 Runtimes represent a single thread of execution.
 Only one runtime can be active on a particular thread at a time, and a runtime can only be active on one thread at a time.
 Runtimes are rental threaded, so a runtime that is not currently active on a thread (i.e. isn’t running any JavaScript code or responding to any calls from the host) can be used on any thread that doesn’t already have an active runtime on it.